gert7/simagef/README.md

 ## Caveats

+- Comparing a large number of images will fill up your memory.

 - The `crossbeam` channels used in the code are unbounded, which I consider to be a bug.

 - The groups are created using a recursive graph algorithm.